neu-se/CS4530-Spring-2024/Assignments/project-overview.md

 Your team will self-organize, as agile teams do, and will use the work breakdown and schedule as the basis for weekly check-ins with your team's TA.

 ### Software Development Process
-Each team is expected to use of a structured development process, including code reviews.
+Each team is expected to use of a structured development process, including use of pull requests and code reviews.
 You will also need to ensure appropriate division of labor within the project (i.e., roughly equal).
 Teams will also be expected to complete regular progress reports (or sprint retrospectives), and individual/team surveys.
 Peer evaluation may also be used (for Week 6, 8, 10-14).
 Please note that one of the most important factors in successfully completing a team project is having effective communication.

 ### Project Implementation and Documentation